Jaffer-sadiq/GitHub-Actions/Labfiles/Module-1-Workflow-Setup.md

     ![](../media/env22.png)

-### Task 3: Defining jobs and steps within workflows
+## Task 3: Create a Custom workflow with multiple Jobs

 In GitHub Actions workflows, you define jobs and steps to orchestrate the tasks you want to automate.
 Jobs represent the individual units of work that can run in parallel or sequentially, while steps are the individual tasks performed within a job.
 Let's dive deeper into defining jobs and steps within workflows: